jiwoongim/ft-SNE/README.md

     python ./run.py --divtypet kl --perplexity 100 --dataset_path [YOUR OWN DATADIR]
 ```
 Note that the name of data and labels file must be in NumPy array
 (npy) file.
-Data file name (data.npy) and Label file name (label.npy),
+Data and label file name should be data.npy (NxD matrix) and label.npy (Nx1 array),
-see line 44-45 in run.py for details.
+where N is number of data points, D is number of features (see line 44-45 in run.py for details).

 ##Illustration

 ft-SNE embeddings obtained with interpolated divergences
 between KL and RKL.
 The perpleixty for each row corresponds to 10, 100, and 500 respectively: